 While an overly red tongue can be a symptom of a Kawasaki disease, it’s much more commonly associated with a vitamin deficiency, such as folic acid or B-12.
 The solution could be simply adding a vitamin supplement to your morning smoothie.
 That’s not so bad, right?

 If your tongue looks like a roughly drawn map of irregular red and bumpy patches, this isn’t a fortune-teller sign that you’ll be going on a trip soon.
 You might be suffering from a high fever, in which case, taking a long journey overseas is the last thing you should be doing!

 Tender, Sore Tongue

 If your tongue is overly sensitive in one spot or all over, you could have a food allergy or a developing canker sore.
 Don’t worry about it, unless it doesn’t go away for a time.
-After that, time to call in the dentist for a professional opinion!
+After that, time to call in the dentist in Lancaster Texas for a professional opinion!

-Your dentist is the first line of defense against both serious and benign health concerns.
+Your dentist in Lancaster Texas is the first line of defense against both serious and benign health concerns.
 So, stick out your tongue at the dentist and be ready for a comprehensive oral checkup.
 You never know what your tongue might be telling you about your health!

 We love our patients and love to help them form a healthy dental life that will last them a lifetime.
 Lancaster Dental is a dental clinic in Lancaster, Bellaire Acres, Westridge, Lancaster North, and Ten Mile Creek Neighborhood we have the best dental services in Texas: General & Cosmetic Dentistry, Crowns & Bridges, Dental Implants, Emergency Services, Teeth Whitening, Pediatric Dentistry, Braces & Invisalign For more information call us to answer all of your questions so you can get an appointment today.